jkuler/canary-device/README.md

-## Device Sensor: Architecture Abstract
+## Sensor Device: Architectural Abstract
 <p>When hundreds of thousands of hardware devices are concurrently uploading sensors data, performance, availability,
 and scalability are questions that needed to be answered while designing the infrastructure to sustain the system.</p>
 <p>In this scenario, I suggest to deploy the system on cloud service where scalability, and high availability can be provided within minutes.